Jamie Hascall 11/11/16

 Is it going to biodegrade in our cases?
 What is life expectancy before it degrades?
 Philip Brutz Mount Maker Cleveland Museum of Art

-Here is a link to a short article that may be helpful.
+Here is a link to a that may be helpful.
 Apparently the biodegrading process doesn’t begin until certain conditions are met.
 I’d say that whilst in the museum environment it isn’t likely to progress very far if at all.

 Preparator – Mountmaker

 If you've got "bio" in your cases, I think you may have other problems...
 Jamie